GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: INTRODUCTION

 Low-rank structures are ubiquitous across diverse domains, where the estimation of high-dimensional, low-rank matrices frequently pops up~\citep{chen2018lowrank}.
 Beyond simply possessing a low-rank structure, real-world observations are often subject to nonlinearities.
 One ubiquitous example is modeling discrete event occurrences by the Poisson point processes~\citep{mutny2021poisson,kingman1992poisson}, such as crime rate~\citep{shirota2017crime} and environmental modeling~\citep{heikkinen1999forest}.
 In news recommendation and online ad placement, outputs are often quantized, representing categories such as ``click'' or ``no click''~\citep{bennett2007netflix,richardson2007click,matchbox,li2010news,li2012glm,mcmahan2013click}.
-Other applications involve predicting interactions between multiple features, including hotel-flight bundles~\citep{lu2021generalized}, online dating/shopping~\citep{jun2019bilinear}, protein-drug pair searching~\citep{luo2017drug}, graph link prediction~\citep{berthet2020graph}, stock return prediction~\citep{fan2019generalized}, and recently, even preference learning~\citep{zhang2024bilinear} among others.
+Other applications involve predicting interactions between multiple features, e.g., hotel-flight bundles~\citep{lu2021generalized}, online dating/shopping~\citep{jun2019bilinear}, protein-drug pair searching~\citep{luo2017drug}, graph link prediction~\citep{berthet2020graph}, stock return prediction~\citep{fan2019generalized}, and, more recently, general preference learning~\citep{zhang2024bilinear}, among others.
 In these settings, it is natural to model the problem as matrix-valued covariates passed through a nonlinear regression model.
-In particular, when the observations are (assumed to be) sampled from the generalized linear model~\citep{glm}, these diverse problems fall under the umbrella of \textit{generalized low-rank trace regression}~\citep{fan2019generalized}, which we now describe.
+In particular, when the observations are sampled from the generalized linear model~\citep{glm}, these diverse problems fall under the umbrella of \textit{generalized low-rank trace regression}~\citep{fan2019generalized}, which we describe.